shamilmamedov/shamilmamedov.github.io/_posts/2022-12-02-hello-world.md

 \frac{d}{dt}\left(\frac{\partial \mathcal{L}}{\partial \dot q} \right) - \frac{\partial \mathcal{L}}{\partial q} = - \frac{\partial D}{\partial \dot q}
 $$

-with $\mathcal{L} = K - P$ being the Lagrangian, we get the final expression for the RFEM dynamics:
+with $$\mathcal{L} = K - P$$ being the Lagrangian, we get the final expression for the RFEM dynamics:

 $$
 M(q) \ddot{q} + C(q, \dot{q}) \dot{q} + K q + D \dot{q} +  g(q) = B \tau
 $$

 Comparing the final expression for RFEM dynamics to classical rigid-body manipulator dynamics, we see two new terms: $$Kq$$ representing linear spring forces and $$D\dot q$$ representing linear damper forces.
-DesThe tutorial leverages Pinocchio: an amazing tool for robot dynamics developed by Justin Carpentier.
-Originally, the tool implemented Roy Featherstone algorithms in C++ for efficiency  but now it is extended with new algorithms for computing derivatives of dynamics algorithms, constrained dynamics and so on.
-It is now also possible to generate dynamics algorithms as a Casadi function and use in optimal controller design.
+Despite these new terms, the difference between RFEM dynamics and classical rigid-body dynamics is minor.
+Therefore, we can adapt existing efficient rigid-body algorithms to compute RFEM dynamics, and there is no need to implement new software.

+To convert the model to state-space form for simulation and control purposes, we define a state vector $$x=[q\ \dot q]^T$$ and input $$u:= \tau$$:

 $$
 \dot x =  f(x, u) =